 • After the urge comes acting out on it.
 You cannot wait any longer, and you make the purchase you got excited about, often going beyond what you can actually afford.
 It will most likely provide you with a temporary sense of control and happiness.

 • Once the shopping addict is done shopping and comes back home, they will more than likely experience feelings of guilt and regret, as well as disappointment with their purchase.
-They might also have a moment of clarity realizing how much the unnecessary spending affected their finances.
+They might also have a moment of clarity, realising how much the unnecessary spending affected their finances.

 That won’t last long, however, and before they know it, the circle repeats itself.